matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 const wallet = new Wallet(PRIVATE_KEY, zkSyncProvider, ethereumProvider);
 ```

-### Other ways to create wallet
+### Other ways to create `Wallet` instances

-`Wallet` class supports all the methods from `ethers.Wallet` for creating wallets, e.g. creating from mnemonic, creating from encrypted json, creating random wallet, etc. All these methods take the same parameters as `ethers.Wallet`, so you should refer to its documentation on how to use them.
+`Wallet` class supports all the methods from `ethers.Wallet` for creating wallets, e.g. creating from mnemonic, creating from encrypted JSON, creating a random wallet, etc. All these methods take the same parameters as `ethers.Wallet`, so you should refer to its documentation on how to use them.

 ### Connecting to zkSync provider

-In order to interact with zkSync network, a `Wallet` object should be connected to a `Provider` by either passing it to the constructor or with the `connect` method.
+To interact with zkSync network, a `Wallet` object should be connected to a `Provider` by either passing it to the constructor or with the `connect` method.

 ```typescript
 connect(provider: Provider): Wallet